 Under the law, materials that are not adopted and purchased from the state-adopted list or through a district's instructional materials program can be made available to students by the school district without undergoing the above notice, review, and comment procedures or the adoption appeal procedures.
-The law does not expressly require districts to make appeal and objection procedures available to other members of the public, such as residents of the county.
+The law does not expressly require districts to make appeal and objection procedures available to members of the public who are not parents of students in the district, such as residents of the county.